xe1gyq/openstack/documentation/Challenge.md

 # MQTT Broker

-Provision a MQTT Broker with Openstack as described under Server MQTT Broker section
+Provision a MQTT Broker with Openstack as described under Server MQTT Broker section and modify your